Sector agreements and wage exemptions

 Sector agreements and pathways to residence

-Some roles covered by a sector agreement provide a pathway to residence.
-This means the migrant worker can apply for residence once they have completed work experience in New Zealand.
+Some roles covered by a sector agreement provide a work to residence pathway.
+This means the migrant worker can apply for residence once they have completed 24 months of work experience in New Zealand.

 Unless there is an exception in place, visa holders wanting to claim work experience as part of their residence application must be paid at least: